-It’s also an interesting proposition for skiers with children, thanks to a family-friendly hotel called the Galtenberg, which has its own private beginner’s area.
-The four-star Wiedersbergerhorn is also an interesting proposition, given its reasonable prices and good food, while the Haus Hislop offers pretty and inexpensive self-catering apartments.
+It’s also an interesting proposition for skiers with children, thanks to a family-friendly hotel called the Hotel Wiedersbergerhorn.
+It is an interesting proposition, given its reasonable prices and a good restaurant headed by chef Marcus Cia, which is known for its Tirolean specialities.

 Auffach is a low-key base for intermediates and beginners

 Auffach is a long, thin village set in a pretty valley of meadows, forests and farmland.
 It can get a bit raucous, around the Gruttn Stabl apres-ski bar, as the lifts close, but generally this is a low-key place, whose inhabitants are as likely to be farmers and commuters as hoteliers and ski shop owners.
 However, if cute and traditional is your watchword you’ll probably like Alpbach more.

 Accommodation here is very reasonably priced, and there’s a gondola to whisk you up to the easy intermediate pistes on the Schatzberg – as well as an area of nursery slopes at the gondola mid-station.
 Regular shuttle bus services connect the village to Niederau five miles away.